9 min read

 Beaches: Curaçao's Signature Coves

-The southwest coast is a string of sheltered, calm-water bays with sand that ranges from powder-soft to coral-pebbled.
-These six are the ones worth planning a day around.
+The southwest coast is a string of sheltered bays with calm water and sand that runs from powder to coral pebble.
+These six are worth planning a day around.
+The rest are fine, but if your time is short, start here.

 • 1.
-Grote Knip (Playa Kenepa Grandi): The postcard beach.
-A wide crescent of pale sand framed by low cliffs, with water that shifts from jade to deep blue.
-A modest cliff on the left draws confident jumpers.
-Shade is limited, so arrive early.
-See our Grote Knip beach guide for the full rundown.
+Grote Knip (Playa Kenepa Grandi): The postcard beach, and for once the postcard is accurate.
+A wide crescent of pale sand under low cliffs, water that goes jade to deep blue within a few meters of shore.
+There is a cliff jump on the left for the confident.
+Shade runs out by mid-morning.
+Go early.
+Full details in our Grote Knip beach guide.

 In and Under the Water